Market intelligence for international student recruitment from ICEF

 • This sets up an even greater need for effective workflows and systems that can manage communications with prospects at scale

-New research from Sinorbis and Edified makes the case that international student recruitment has entered a new phase, one marked by changing student preferences but also by much more intense competition.
+New research from Sinorbis and Edified makes the case that international student recruitment has entered a new phase, one marked by changing student preferences and also by much more intense competition.
 The result, the study concludes, is a widening gap between student expectations and institutional performance, especially in terms of responsiveness to student enquiries and the channels that institutions and schools use to engage prospective students.

 The findings rely in part on a recent Sinorbis survey of a small sample of international students at Australian institutions, but they are backed by a wider field of evidence from the latest edition of Edified's ongoing Enquiry Experience Tracker study.